rust-lang/rust/doc/adding_lints.md

 ### Cargo lints

-For cargo lints, the process of testing differs in that we are interested in the contents of the `Cargo.toml` files.
-If our new lint is named e.g. `foo_categories`, after running `cargo dev new_lint` we will find two new manifest files:
+For cargo lints, the process of testing differs in that we are interested in the `Cargo.toml` manifest file.
+We also need a minimal crate associated with that manifest.

+If our new lint is named e.g. `foo_categories`, after running `cargo dev new_lint` we will find by default two new crates, each with its manifest file:

 * `tests/ui-cargo/foo_categories/fail/Cargo.toml`: this file should cause the new lint to raise an error.
 * `tests/ui-cargo/foo_categories/pass/Cargo.toml`: this file should not trigger the lint.

+If you need more cases, you can copy one of those crates (under `foo_categories`) and rename it.

 The process of generating the `.stderr` file is the same, and prepending the `TESTNAME` variable to `cargo uitest` works too, but the script to update the references